smartsysbg/SmartWebDoc/docs/load-balancing.md

 As mentioned in the [Overview](#overview) section, we will use an `MS IIS` server as a `Load Balancer`, installed on the same machine as the `PostgreSQL` and `Redis Cache` servers.

 !!!tip "Selecting Load Balancer"
-    You can use a different `Load Balancer` that allows you to configure the `Client Affinity` and `Preserve Host Header` options.
+    Any `Load Balancer` server that supports the `Client Affinity` and `Preserve Host Header` options can be used.

 In order for `IIS` to work as a `Load Balancer`, two additional `IIS` modules need to be installed.
 These are the `URL Rewrite` module and the `Application Request Routing` module.
 Both modules can be downloaded from Microsoft.
 Once the two modules have been installed, an additional node called `Server Farms` will appear in the `IIS Manager` tree.

-Create a new `Server Farm` using right mouse click.
-The wizard will ask you for the `IP Аddresses` of your application servers and then ask you to create a rule to route traffic to the servers.
-Answer `Yes`to this question.
+Create a new `Server Farm` by right-clicking on it.
+The wizard will ask you for the `IP addresses` of your application servers and then ask if you want to create a rule to route traffic to the servers.
+Answer `Yes` to this question.

 ![](./media/load-balancing/load-balancer-create-farm.png)